DavidHe1127/aws-cert/solution_architect_associate/index.md

     * EBS Backed Volume
    * For EBS Volumes: The root device for an instance launched from the AMI is an Amazon EBS volume created from an Amazon EBS snapshot.
    * For Instance Store Volumes: The root device for an instance launched from the AMI is an instance store volume created from a template sotred in Amazon S3.
+   * Instance store cannot be detached from EC2 instances.
    * Instance store backed instances cannot be stopped.
 If the underlying host fails, you will lose your data.
    * EBS backed instances can be stopped.
 You will not lose the data on this instance if it is stopped.
    * You can reboot both, you will not lose your data.